 - A trust holds your assets for the benefit of one or more people (you, your spouse, your children and others).
 You'll need an attorney's assistance to create a trust.

 - Life insurance proceeds are paid to a beneficiary at your death.
 You can use life insurance to leave income to your survivors, provide for your children's education, pay off your mortgage, and transfer assets.
 Additionally, life insurance can replace wealth that is lost due to expenses and taxes.

 - Gifts are transfers of property made during your life to family, friends or charity.

 - Tax exclusions can be useful estate planning tools.
 Consult your tax professional for details.

-- Beneficiaries are those who will receive assets from your estate at the time of passing.
+- Beneficiaries are those who will receive assets from your estate at the time of your passing.

 - 529 plan contributions can help your loved one pay for their education and remove money from your taxable estate.
 This will help you reduce your tax liability and preserve more of your estate for the people and purposes that are most important to you.

 - Asset protection may include various tools to help keep your property safe from tax collectors, accident victims, health-care providers, credit card issuers and creditors.